-Forest Hills parents are required to give at least 25 hours of service time (or \$250) as a further means of supporting the school.
-The school will provide opportunities for service, record and report hours served, and give recognition for volunteers during the year.
-Research shows a high correlation between parental involvement and student success in school.
+Forest Hills families are required to serve at least 25 hours of service time per year as a further means of supporting the school.
+Hours not completed by the end of the school year will be billed at \$10 per hour.
+The school will provide opportunities for service throughout the year.
+Families will report hours served.
+Research shows a high correlation between family involvement and student success in school.